GaborLopusni/csv-import/README.md

 `java -jar -Dspring.profiles.active=development csv-import-0.0.1-SNAPSHOT.jar`
 where the `-Dspring.profiles.active` system variable is optional if the project has been built with an active maven profile.

-After startup, the service is listening on port 8080, and can be reached with the following url: `localhost:8080/api/job/outpayHeader`.
+After startup the service is listening on port 8080 by default, and can be reached with the following url: `localhost:8080/api/job/outpayHeader`.